boazbk/crypto/lec_00_0_foreword.md

 -   Part III: Pubic key encryption

-    1.  **Public key cryptography and the obfuscation paradigm:** How did Diffie, Hellman, Merkle, Ellis even dare to *imagine* the possiblity of public key encryption?
+    1.  **Public key cryptography and the obfuscation paradigm:** How did Diffie, Hellman, Merkle, Ellis even dare to *imagine* the possibility of public key encryption?

-    2.  **Constructing public key encryption: Factoring, discrete log, and lattice based systems:** We'll discuss several variants for constructing public key systems, including those that are widely deployed such as RSA, Diffie-Hellman, and the ellyptic curve variants, as well as some variants of *lattice based cryptosystems* that have the advantage of not being broken by quantum computers, as well as being more versatile.
+    2.  **Constructing public key encryption: Factoring, discrete log, and lattice based systems:** We'll discuss several variants for constructing public key systems, including those that are widely deployed such as RSA, Diffie-Hellman, and the elliptic curve variants, as well as some variants of *lattice based cryptosystems* that have the advantage of not being broken by quantum computers, as well as being more versatile.
 The former is the reason why the NSA has advised people to transition to